You may need to do a tax return if you earn under £10000 or below the personal allowance and have no tax to pay. But there are some exceptions.

 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional.

-There are some types of income that are tax-free, meaning if you earn less than their individual thresholds during one complete tax year.
-This includes income such as:
+Certain types of income that are tax-free, meaning if you earn them or earn less than their individual thresholds during one complete tax year you don’t need to do a tax return.
+Types of tax-free income include:

 - Your first £2,000 of dividend income (dividend allowance)